Correa smacks 2 HRs as Astros top Angels | Devdiscourse

-Carlos Correa recorded his ninth career multi-homer game, slugging one of three first-inning home runs in the Houston Astros' 6-4 victory over the visiting Los Angeles Angels on Friday.
+Carlos Correa recorded his ninth career multi-homer game, slugging one of three first-inning home runs in the Houston Astros' 6-4 victory over the visiting Los Angeles Angels Friday at Minute Maid Park.
 Playing in just his second game since his return from a lengthy spell on the injured list, Correa became the seventh member of the Astros to reach the 20-homer plateau with his two-run shot to left off Angels right-hander Jaime Barria (4-10) with one out in the first.
-With one out in the third, Correa homered off Barria again, drilling a 2-1 slider 393 feet to left-center for a 6-1 lead.
+With one out in the third Correa homered off Barria again, drilling a 2-1 slider 393 feet to left-center for a 6-1 lead.

 The Astros clinched at least a share of the American League West title with the victory, they're sixth in succession against the Angels.
 Their five-run first set a pace the Angels failed to match.
 Jose Altuve started the onslaught with his 30th home run leading off the frame, a 388-foot blast to left.
 Altuve joined Alex Bregman, George Springer and Yuli Gurriel with 30-plus homers, marking the first time in club history that the Astros produced four players with at least 30 home runs.